fedesilverauy/energy-output-prediction-pm-case-study/README.md

 This project set out to answer a product question: which ML model should power an energy dispatch planning tool, and on what basis should that decision be made?

 The answer isn't simply "Random Forest because R²=0.964".
 It's that **Random Forest earns its complexity** — 30% lower RMSE over an already-strong baseline — and that the real work of deploying it isn't in the model itself, but in building operator trust, monitoring for drift, and integrating predictions into existing workflows.

+The feature importance analysis adds a nuance worth flagging: Ambient Temperature alone accounts for 90.1% of predictive importance.
+That's operationally convenient — temperature forecasts are widely available and reliable — but it also means the model has effectively learned to ignore three of its four inputs.
+Before production, that warrants a deeper look at collinearity and sensor dependency.

 For a Product Manager, the most important output of this exercise isn't the model.
 It's the framework: define the business decision first, set success metrics that reflect business cost (not just statistical error), evaluate trade-offs explicitly, and plan for production from day one — not as an afterthought.